Four-Year Prospective Student-Athletes

 The Compliance Office will work with coaches to develop procedures and forms to assure compliance with all applicable NCAA recruiting regulations, including but not limited to:

 - Complimentary Admissions

-The Compliance Office will coordinate with the Assistant Director of Athletics for Internal Affairs and the Business Manager to monitor recruiting travel to assure coaches are completing the necessary information regarding evaluations and contacts on the road.
+The Compliance Office will coordinate with the Associate Director of Athletics for Internal Affairs and the Business Manager to monitor recruiting travel to assure coaches are completing the necessary information regarding evaluations and contacts on the road.

 No member of the Department of Intercollegiate Athletics is allowed to discuss with any student-athlete (or student) enrolled at another four-year institution about Pacific programs or about transferring without first receiving written permission from the institution the student-athlete (or student) is currently enrolled.
 If a coach or other athletic department staff member is contacted by a student-athlete (or student) from a four-year institution who is looking to transfer to Pacific, that person should inform the Compliance Office in order to obtain the necessary written permission.
 Once written permission is obtained, the appropriate coach will be notified that recruiting activities can commence.